JorgenVatle/xsolla/README.md

 auto-completion convenience supported by most modern JS IDEs. 👌

 ## Installation
-Pull in the package with npm or Yarn.
+Pull in the package with npm:
 ```bash
 npm install xsolla
 ```